 I came back to the East Coast where the people are a little more like-minded.
 I’m a director now, so I have a bunch of coaches that I work with and I’m also managing the Dark Horse Climbing Series which is a huge event and big task.
 It’s an opportunity to influence climbing competition culture and make it better.
 To keep pushing.

 This is all pretty new to me.
 I’ve been really focusing on trying not to make it feel so much like work and a big reason for that is I tend to be a workaholic … so as long as I can give myself some personal time and keep the passion alive, then I’ll be alright.

 We’ve published a number of pieces on our website about white privilege and various community issues.
 For most of your climbing career, you’ve been a minority within the sport.
 How has that experience been and what can the climbing community do moving forward to increase diversity?

 It’s really awesome right now; the landscape is really cool.
 You have Kai Lightner, you have Meagan Martin, Ashima.
 It’s really cool how these climbing gyms are just popping up everywhere and hopefully they’ll get closer to inner cities and that the people running those facilities are going to do some outreach.

-I know here at Metro Rock we work closely with a non-profit called Urban Peaks where we help urban inner city kids, minorities mostly, experience rock climbing.
+I’v worked closely with a non-profit called Urban Peaks where they help urban inner-city kids, minorities mostly, experience rock climbing.

 As gyms start popping up more and more—and how it looks, there’s not going to be any slowing down—hopefully, we get tapped into that market.